We are excited to announce that the December 2020 1st Financial Bank USA Financial Goals Scholarship winner is Savannah! Congrats!

 Virtual learning has been a struggle for many students around the nation.
 Adjusting to a completely new routine is never easy.
 For virtual learning tips, read 7 Tips For College Students To Excel in Online Courses.

 Established in the year 1910, 1st Financial Bank USA (1FBUSA) provides quality community banking services in South Dakota, credit card and other financial services to college students and college graduates, and construction lending to builders, developers and investors from coast to coast.
-1FBUSA will award a $2,000 scholarship to a new winner each month through the end of 2021.
+1FBUSA will award a $2,000 scholarship to a new winner each month.
 View full rules and eligibility at 1fbusascholarship.com.